aaronsaunders/qiime-scripts/README.rst

 =============================================
-Scripts for running qiime sith Illumina reads
+Scripts for running qiime with Illumina reads
 =============================================

 Pre-processing